 It is generally accepted by Sages that Crossbows are a Dwarven invention.
 Designed to facilitate shooting in low roofed tunnels (Crossbows do not require as much ‘arch’ in their shots.)
 And to enable Dwarven miners and workers to keep a ‘loaded’ missile weapon at hand.

 Light Crossbows are cocked by putting the ring or ‘stirrup’ at the the front of the stock (called the ‘Tiller’) on the ground, putting ones foot in the stirrup to hold the weapon steady, and drawing the bow string back using one or two hands.
 Cavalry crossbows are designed to be cocked with one hand and there is generally a hook built into the side of the saddle to catch the stirrup of the crossbow and pull against.
+The Light Crossbow is a very simple weapon and can be used by any class that does not have a restriction on missile weapons or drawing blood (clerics.)
+It DOES NOT require a weapon proficiency to use!
+It only requires instruction from anyone already able to use one and about an hours practice.
+Shooting without that practice will cause penalties to hit until the character spends an hour practicing.
+(See Weapon Proficiencies for details.)

 Medium Crossbows are cocked using a device called a ‘Goatsfoot’ that increases the shooters strength to cock the bow by means of leverage as generated by the Goatsfoot.
 This allows a much stronger bow and more powerful shot then could be generated by simple muscle force.
 It is a slightly longer process to cock and reload.
 (But in AD&D terms it does not change the RoF.)
 A Goatsfoot is included in the price of the Medium Crossbow.
 A replacement Goatsfoot costs 3gp